Eviction Defense Resources by County Southern California

 After selecting the link above select “Accept Terms” near the bottom of the webpage.
 On the following page select the option for “Unlawful Detainer.”
 A form will expand with spaces for inputting the case number, the names of the plaintiff and defendant, and the address to the property that is subject to the Unlawful Detainer Case.

-Important Note: You must input the case information (the names of the parties and the address that is subject to the case) into the online form exactly as the information is stated on the first page of your Unlawful Detainer Complaint for the online system to recognize and locate your case.
-If any spelling, capitalization, punctuation, or abbreviation alters from how the content is stated on the first page of the Unlawful Detainer Complaint the online system will not locate your case.
-If the online system can not locate your case after you enter the case information on the form exactly as it is stated on the first page of the Unlawful Detainer Complaint it is possible that the Court clerk input the case information into the Court’s online system slightly different than how the case information is stated on the Unlawful Detainer Complaint.
+Important Note: You must input the case information (the names of the parties and the address that is subject to the case into the online form exactly as the information is stated on the first page of your Unlawful Detainer Complaint for the online system to recognize and locate your case.
+If any spelling, capitalization, punctuation, or abbreviation alters from how the content is stated on the first page of the Unlawful Detainer Complaint the online system may not locate your case.
+If the online system can not locate your case after you enter the case information on the form exactly as it is stated on the first page of the Unlawful Detainer Complaint it is possible that the Court clerk may have input the case information into the Court’s online system differently than how the case information is stated on the Unlawful Detainer Complaint.

 Orange County Tenant Protections: Several cities within Orange County have enacted local tenant protection ordinances that may provide additional rights beyond state law.
 These include just cause eviction protections and rent stabilization ordinances in certain cities.
 Call our office to discuss whether any local ordinances apply to your specific situation.